jcinnamond/oo-ruby/README.md

 these challenges are all about how to implement them.
 Like most of these challenges, lists are easy to implement once you know how to do them.
 Until that point they may prove to be illusive.

+Implement solutions to this in a file called 'list.rb' if you want to run the tests.

 ### Challenge 4: implement a list that allows you to append items ###